RedBeardLab/rediSQL/README.md

 make
 ```

-Now a rediSQL.so object should have been generate, and you simply load the module inside Redis.
+Now a rediSQL.so object should have been generate, and you can simply load the module inside Redis.

-Note that you need the last unstable redis branch in order of modules to work.
+Note that you need the last unstable redis branch for the module to work.

 ```bash
 ./redis-server --loadmodule ~/rediSQL/rediSQL.so
 ```

-Now, your Redis instance has loaded the module and it is capable of accept SQL queries and execution.
+Now, your Redis instance has loaded the module and it is capable of accept SQL queries and executions.

 ```bash
 ./redis-cli